Sian Naftal

 Further information

-I can either work face to face in a dedicated therapy space or on zoom depending on location and your preference.
+I can either work face to face in a dedicated therapy space in Walthamstow or online depending on location and your preference.

 Walthamstow, London, E17